brilliantlabsAR/docs/frame/lua.md

 ## Library reference
 {: .no_toc }

-This page describes all of the Frame specific Lua APIs available to the developer to access with helpful examples.
-Certain libraries allow for more low level access that can help with debugging and hacking the various subsystems of Frame.
+This page describes all of the Frame specific Lua APIs available to the developer along with some helpful examples.
+Certain libraries allow for more low level access that can be used for debugging and hacking the various subsystems of Frame.

 {: .note }
-Consider these API a preview as they are still undergoing heavy development.
-They may change over the coming month or so.
+The API specification is still undergoing heavy development.
+Some of them may change over the coming month or so.

 1. TOC
 {:toc}